pospi/jschema.binding/README.md

 > 		- **Data consistency**<br />
 >		  Record state is predictable in all callbacks - firing is deferred until the state of the object has completed updating.
 >	- **Change handling**<br />
->	  Objects can be checked for modifications to allow intelligent data pushing, and uploaded propertysets can be refined to only those updated.
+>	  Records can be checked for modifications to allow intelligent data pushing, and uploaded propertysets can be refined to only those updated.
 >
 > Compatibility
 > -------------